fdenivac/Lightroom-SQL-tools/README.md

 Python library and scripts to retrieve and displays photos informations from lightroom catalog

 * Execute SQL requests outside of Lightroom
-* Catalog opened in read only (so with Lightroom 6.x only, scripts can be executed when Lightroom is running).
+* Catalog opened in read only, so scripts can be executed when Lightroom is running.
 * 2 scripts available : **lrselect** for generic selection based on various criteria, and **lrsmart** for executing smart collections
 * Options for display sql request, result count, results